Diabetes Care Programs

 Bright Bodies is a weight management program for children ages 7 to 16 that involves nutrition education, behavior modification and exercise in a family setting.
 Children and their families attend class once a week and exercise three times a week.
 This program is run in conjunction with the Diabetes Prevention Program as the clinic works to combat obesity and diabetes with lifestyle changes for entire families.

 Type 2 diabetes is an epidemic that threatens to become the century’s major public health problem and poses enormous human and economic challenges worldwide.
-As important challenge is to determine which of the many possible drugs is the best choice among people already treated with metformin, the most commonly used diabetes drug.
-To answer this question, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health, in collaboration with 45 clinical sites in the United States, is conducting a major 7 year study to determine the best combination drug treatment for type 2 diabetes.
+An important challenge is to determine which of the many possible drugs is the best choice among people already treated with metformin, the most commonly used diabetes drug.
+To answer this question, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health, in collaboration with 45 clinical sites in the United States, conducted a major 7 year study to determine the best combination drug treatment for type 2 diabetes.